 From the book How to Prepare for an Employment Interview.

-Get the entire book by e-mail in Microsoft Word format for US$10.
+Get the entire book by e-mail in Microsoft Word format.